GitGuardian/ggshield/README.md

 ## Environment Variables

-Some configurations on `ggshield` can be done through environment variables.
+ggshield can also be configured using environment variables.

-Environment variables will override settings set on your config file but will be overridden by command line options.
+Environment variables overrides settings set on your configuration file but are overridden by command line options.

-At startup, `ggshield` will attempt to load environment variables from different environment files in the following order:
+At startup, ggshield attempts to load environment variables from different environment files in the following order:

 - path pointed to by the environment variable `GITGUARDIAN_DOTENV_PATH`
 - `.env` at your current work directory.